-The testsfp program in the tests directory performs regression testing that exercises most of the functionality of libzfp and the array classes.
-The tests assume the default compiler settings, i.e. with none of the macros in Config defined.
-By default, small, pregenerated floating-point arrays are used in the test, since they tend to have the same binary representation across platforms, whereas it can be difficult to computationally generate bit-for-bit identical arrays.
-To test larger arrays, use the medium or large options.
+The testzfp program performs basic regression testing by exercising a small but important subset of libzfp and the compressed array classes.
+It serves as a sanity check that zfp has been built properly.
+These tests assume the default compiler settings, i.e., with none of the settings in Config or CMakeLists.txt modified.
+By default, small, synthetic floating-point arrays are used in the test.
+To test larger arrays, use the large command-line option.
 When large arrays are used, the (de)compression throughput is also measured and reported in number of uncompressed bytes per second.